-As of December 31, 2019, we had 49 full time employees.
+As of December 31, 2022, we had 43 full time employees and 6 part time employees.
 All of our employees are engaged in administration, finance, clinical, research and development, engineering, regulatory or sales and marketing functions.
 We believe our relations with our employees are good.
-We anticipate that the number of employees will grow as we scale our commercial capabilities.
 In addition, we utilize and will continue to utilize consultants, clinical research organizations and third parties to perform our pre-clinical studies, clinical studies, manufacturing and regulatory functions.

-Under Israeli law, we and our employees in Israel are subject to Israeli protective labor provisions, including the length of the workday, minimum wages for employees, annual leave, sick pay, determination of severance pay and advance notice of termination of employment, as well as procedures for hiring and dismissing employees and equal opportunity and anti-discrimination laws.
-While none of our employees in Israel is party to any collective bargaining agreements, orders issued by the Israeli Ministry of Economy and Industry may make certain industry-wide collective bargaining agreements applicable to us.
+Under Israeli law, we and our employees in Israel are subject to Israeli protective labor provisions governing certain matters such as the length of the workday, minimum wages for employees, annual leave, sick pay, determination of severance pay and advance notice of termination of employment, as well as the procedures for hiring and dismissing employees and equal opportunity and anti-discrimination laws.
+While none of our employees in Israel is party to any collective bargaining agreements, expansion orders issued by the Israeli Ministry of Economy and Industry may make certain industry-wide collective bargaining agreements applicable to us.
 These agreements affect matters such as the length of the workday and week, recuperation pay, travel expenses and pension rights.
-We have never experienced labor-related work stoppages and believe that our relationships with our employees are a significant part of our operations and that we maintain a good and positive relationship with our employees.
+We have never experienced labor-related work stoppages and believe that our good and positive relationships with our employees are a significant part of our operations.

-Israeli law generally requires the payment of severance compensation by employers upon the retirement, death or dismissal of an employee.
-We fund our ongoing Israeli severance obligations by making monthly payments to insurance policies.
-All of our current employees in Israel have agreed that, upon termination of their employment, they will be entitled to receive only the amounts accrued in the insurance policies with respect to severance pay.
+Israeli law generally requires the payment of severance pay by employers upon the retirement, death or dismissal of an employee.
+We fund our ongoing Israeli severance obligations by making monthly payments to the employees' respective insurance policies.
+All of our current employees in Israel have agreed, as part of their employment agreements, that, upon termination of their employment, they will be entitled to receive only the amounts accrued in the insurance policies with respect to severance pay.